100mslive/100ms-docs/common/recordings.md

 ## Configure storage

-To store your recordings on the cloud, configure the destination settings in your template.
-Our platform supports popular cloud storage options like Amazon S3 (UI + API), Google Cloud Storage(API-only for now), and Alibaba Object Storage Service (API-only for now).
-Once you set up a cloud storage destination in your template, your recordings will automatically be deposited in the configured bucket.
+You can store your recordings on a cloud storage provider through the destination settings of your template.
+Our platform supports popular cloud storage platforms like:

+- Amazon Simple Storage Service (AWS S3)
+- Google Cloud Storage (GCP)
+- Alibaba Object Storage (OSS)

-### How to configure recording storage?
+### Configure recording storage with 100ms Dashboard

+You can configure recording storage in the destination Settings of your template on the 100ms Dashboard.
+Currently, the dashboard configuration supports AWS S3, while Google Cloud Storage and Alibaba OSS will be supported soon (already available via API).

 1. Generate your credentials; for this example, you can check out a [guide from AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).
 You can skip this step if you already have credentials.
 Please note that if you are running a Browser recording, you need to give upload permission to your key, but if you are running an SFU recording, you need to give both upload and download permission.